AresCyu/termubit/README.md

 Termubit operates on a distributed network of nodes.
 Every node maintains a full copy of the blockchain, ensuring that the history of all transactions is transparent and verifiable by anyone, anywhere.

 ### 2. Transaction Processing & Settlement
 Unlike slower legacy systems, Termubit is engineered for speed.
-With a **1-minute block time**, transactions are confirmed and settled across the network rapidly.
+With a **5 minute block time**, transactions are confirmed and settled across the network rapidly.
 This makes it a viable tool for real-world merchant payments and rapid digital transfers.

 ### 3. Mining & Network Security
 The network is secured via the **Scrypt Algorithm**.
 Miners provide computational power to validate transactions and secure the blockchain against double-spending attacks.
 In exchange for this work, miners receive a block reward, ensuring a fair and decentralized distribution of the currency.

 ### 4. Difficulty Management
-To maintain the stability of the 60-second block interval, Termubit utilizes **DigiShield**.
+To maintain the stability of the 5 Minutes block interval, Termubit utilizes **DigiShield**.
 This technology allows the network to adjust mining difficulty in real-time after every block, protecting the network from hashrate fluctuations and ensuring consistent payment processing times.

 ## Getting Started